MichaelSParkin3/Job-AI-Auto-Apply/docs/prd/epic-5-full-ai-form-filling-assisted-submit.md

 5. Configurable selectors/timeouts in sites/lever config; unit tests cover success/timeout paths.

 (See docs/stories/5.2.1.resume-first-wait-for-analysis.md for full details.)
-## Story 5.3 — Submit Attempt & Blocker Detection
+## Story 5.3 â€” Submit Attempt & Blocker Detection
 As a compliance stakeholder,
 I want the agent to attempt submit when all required fields are filled and gracefully detect blockers, so that successful runs complete automatically while risky cases fall back to human control.